 Evergoods – Bozeman, Montana

-We especially love to support small businesses in our home state of Montana – and we definitely appreciate a good backpack.
+Since it’s our home state, we especially love to give (and get!) gifts from Montana businesses – and we definitely appreciate a good backpack.
 So when we heard about a new Kickstarter-funded backpack company in Bozeman, we were immediately intrigued.

 The founders of Evergoods wanted a comfortable backpack that could withstand the harshest environments and still look good around town.
 A tall order, no?
 They already have a few different styles of bags in production, but the Mountain Panel Loader looks the most appealing to us.